 Swan: The Swan is considered Saraswati’s vehicle.
 It is shared by her with Lord Brahma.
 The swan symbolizes the ability to tell the difference between what is good and bad, right and wrong.
 It also represents the soul’s yearning to reach the highest peaks as well as go beyond them.

 Peacock: The peacock is the devourer of snakes, and in this sense, it symbolizes the ability to transmute the serpent poison of the self into enlightenment.
 Peacocks also change with the weather, symbolizing the fickleness of the human mind.
-It symbolizes arrogance and pride.
+It also symbolizes arrogance and pride.

 Instruments

-Veena: Saraswati is the goddess of the arts.
+Veena: Saraswati is the Goddess of the arts.
 Veena represents this artistic aspect of her.
 Also, it serves as a reminder to tune one’s heart and mind to live in harmony with others and the world.

 Perfumes/Scents

-The scents associated with the goddess are marked by Eastern floral notes of gardenia and tuberose.
+The scents associated with the Goddess are marked by Eastern floral notes of gardenia and tuberose.
 These are accented with the purifying scents of myrrh and rich sandalwood.

 Gems and Metals